oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

        * Find your **Region Key** from the table in [Regions and Availability Domains](https://docs.oracle.com/iaas/Content/General/Concepts/regions.htm).
        * Example: `iad`

-  2. Copy your authentication token from **Create an Authentication Token** section.
+  2. Copy your authentication token from the **Create an Authentication Token** section.

      * **Auth Token:** `<auth-token>`

 ## Set Up a Cluster